 Home to the world’s largest theatrical stage, the Friedrichstadt-Palast presents spectacular stage productions, with all the dazzle of the finest Las Vegas revue, but with a European dose of class and style.
 The very latest technology and design is featured and the shows are a magical collage of light, sound and colour; the effect is truly awe inspiring.
 Not only will you forget the rain outside, you’ll be transformed to another world entirely.

 Treat yourself to this outstanding show experience and confirm for yourself the verdict of the New York Times, which named the Palast one of its top 10 must-sees in Berlin.
-No less than the star designer Jean Paul GAULTIER was commissioned to develop the stunning costumes for THE ONE Grand Show.
+The new show at the Palast is starting at 27 September.
+VIVID is a declaration of love to life.
+Featuring more than 100 stunning artists on the world’s biggest theater stage.
+A production budget of 12 million euros for spectacular costumes and stage sets of unparalleled dimensions.
+A kaleidoscope of physical perfection and outstanding artistic performances that may prompt tears of joy.
 Despite all the glamour, ticket prices start at just €19.80!